Pompeii archaelogical site

 Discover Pompeii the archaeological site that was destroyed during the great volcanic explosion of Vesuvius in 79AD.
-With Italy limousine, we are offering a private car and driver and private guided tours for you to explore Pompeii.
+With Italy limousine, we are offering a private car and driver for you to explore Pompeii.

 Pompeii is located in the southern region of the Campania not too far from the city of Naples and also quite close to the amalfi coast.
 In Ancient times, Pompeii was close to the bay and above was the Volcano Vesuvius.
 Passing was the river Sarno, which still todays passes through Pompeii the Prehistoric Activity of the Volcano made the area very fertile and ideal for planting and growing.